Skip to content

 • Delete (trash icon) — removes the session permanently.

-Step 5 — Create tasks with the Prompt Engineer
+Step 5 — Craft prompts with the Prompt Engineer

 The Prompt Engineer bridges your plain-language request and the precise instruction the coding agent needs.